Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 Participants do not need to be U.S. citizens.
 However, in order for our partner schools in China to secure work visas for our teachers they must be native speakers of English or have developed near-native proficiency in English AND hold a passport from a country where English is widely considered a dominant language.
 For non-U.S. citizen applicants, there also may be additional visa regulations, costs, and paperwork associated that the applicant will be responsible for.

-It is important to note that while nearly all of the placements made through the program have been for English teachers (some of whom have come from countries other than the U.S., such as India, Trinidad and the Philippines) we have had a couple of teachers from other countries teach their native language that are also taught at our partner schools (such as Japanese, Russian and Spanish).
+It is important to note that while nearly all of the placements made through the program have been for English teachers (some of whom have come from countries other than the U.S., such as India, Trinidad and the Philippines) we have had a few teachers from other countries teach their native language that also taught at our partner schools (such as Japanese, Russian and Spanish).

 Applicants sharing more details about their goals in participating in the program allows program staff to determine which placement is most appropriate for each applicant.
-While individual participants' preferences guide the placement process, the needs of the entire group of teachers as well as those of our partner schools are also taken into consideration.
-Those applicants with previous teaching, tutoring, mentoring, or other educational leadership experience will be given placement priority.
+While individual participants' preferences guide the placement process, the needs of the entire group of participants, as well as those of our partner institutions, are also taken into consideration.
+Those applicants with previous experience directly pertaining to the placement specifications will be given priority.

 This fee includes: